mbabineau/machine-images/ubuntu-14.04-base/README.md

-Ubuntu 14.04 LTS with Docker and Runit installed.
+Ubuntu 14.04 LTS with Docker 1.4.1 and Runit

 Latest HVM AMIs (2015-01-29):
 ```